d2l-ai/d2l-en/chapter_linear-networks/synthetic-regression-data.md

 ## Exercises

 1. What will happen if the number of examples cannot be divided by the batch size.
-How to change this behavior by specifying a different argument by using framework's API.
+How to change this behavior by specifying a different argument by using framework's API?
 1. What if we want to generate a huge dataset, where both the size of the parameter vector `w` and the number of examples `num_examples` are large?
     1. What happens if we cannot hold all data in memory?
     1. How would you shuffle the data if data is held on disk?
 Your task is to design an *efficient* algorithm that does not require too many random reads or writes.
-Hint: [Pseudorandom Permutation Generators](https://en.wikipedia.org/wiki/Pseudorandom_permutation) allow you to design a reshuffle without the need to store the permutation table explicitly :cite:`Naor.Reingold.1999`.
+Hint: [pseudorandom permutation generators](https://en.wikipedia.org/wiki/Pseudorandom_permutation) allow you to design a reshuffle without the need to store the permutation table explicitly :cite:`Naor.Reingold.1999`.
 1. Implement a data generator that produces new data on the fly, every time the iterator is called.
 1. How would you design a random data generator that generates *the same* data each time it's called?